jakemcc/test-refresh/README.md

 - Supports running your tests once!
 Useful for taking advantage of custom test reporters or quiet output in CI systems.
 - Has optional repl support for changing global state, such as timbre logging levels
+- **EXPERIMENTAL** Detects if your project uses [circleci.test](https://github.com/circleci/circleci.test) and uses that instead of clojure.test0

 [sample.project.clj](sample.project.clj) show optional configuration.
 It and the rest of this readme should be used as documentation as to